TheCakeChicken/ptero-eggs/scpsl/README.md

 However, you can still run this server using the default LocalAdmin.exe by modifying the Startup File variable.

 ### Install notes
-When setting up the server, you should provide Steam credentials for an account which has SCP:SL in it's library, otherwise the install may fail.

 After server creation, if using MultiAdmin, create a folder inside the servers folder for your configuration.

 ### Server Port